-You might think that branding quotes would be incredible inspiration for creating your best work.
+You would assume that the best branding quotes would be incredible inspiration for creating your best work.
 Sage words from the industry's finest should be a great place to start when looking to create visual identities.
 But are they really that useful?

-Effective branding is the keystone to any successful business; the set of values by which prospective customers can identity what you do, how you do it, and – crucially – whether or not they want to buy into it.
-But what exactly constitutes effective branding?
+Any successful business relies on effective branding; the set of values by which prospective clients can identify what you do, how you do it, and – crucially – whether or not they want to buy into your message.
+What is it exactly that constitutes effective branding?
 To find out, you could start by looking at the best branding books, or graphic design books, written by some of the world's brightest marketing minds.

 Everyone from CEOs to motivational speakers has had their say on how to brand successfully, and indeed some complain that branding has become boring.
 These quotes could potentially provide a deep well of wisdom from which both startups and established companies can source inspiration.
 Or not, as the case may be.

 After reading pretty much every branding quote that's ever been uttered, we've come to the conclusion that some are more useful than others.
-So, to help you gain the maximum amount of benefit in the least amount of time, we’ve categorised some of the standout nuggets into three distinct categories: the good, the bad and the ugly.
+It pays to be discerning here.
+To help you out, we've organised some of the standout nuggets into three distinct categories: the good, the bad and the ugly.
 Disclaimer: this is only our opinion and should not be taken as gospel.

 If you're after more advice on creating identities, then see our logo design guide.

 Click the right-hand corner of each image to enlarge it.

 Entrepreneur and Ditch, Dare, Do! author William Arruda calls himself ‘The Personal Branding Guru’, and he has the CV – and the teeth – to back up that claim.
 This gem of a quote pretty much sums up the whole point of branding in seven glorious words.
 To put it another way: stand out from the crowd and ye shall be noticed!
 No, actually, we prefer what he said.